abstcol/DRL-algorithm-implementation/README.md

 # DRL IMPLEMENTATION
-An implementation of the Deep Q-Network (DQN) and Double Deep Q-Network(D2QN) and D3QN.
+An implementation of the DQN and AC algorithm series。

 ## Project Directory Structure